NickBaynham/selenium4-gradle/README.md

-Certainly!
-Here’s a comprehensive documentation for the selenium4-gradle repository.

 Selenium 4 with Gradle Project

 This project demonstrates how to set up and run Selenium 4 tests using Gradle as the build tool.